-Figure 18 and Figure 19 presents the average delay time per vehicle per link, for each the 2041 AM and PM peak hours.
+Figure 18 and Figure 19 presents the average delay time per vehicle per link, a each the 2041 AM and PM peak hours.
 High resolution plots of the results are included in Appendix P.

-Overall, the outputs suggest a large improvement from the result previously based on the initial land use scenario and that were summarised in Section 6.3.
+Overall, the outputs suggest a large improvement from the result previously based on the initial land use scenario and that were summarised in Section 63.